guy-176251/dline/README.md

 If you'd like to contribute, pull requests are __*always*__ welcome!

-If you would like to get more info on what could be done or to discuss the project in general, come join the discord server at: https://discord.gg/rBGQMTk
+If you would like to get more info on what could be done or to discuss the project in general, come join the discord guild at: https://discord.gg/rBGQMTk

 ### FAQ
 -------------------------